Area: 199, 950 sq km

 Religion: Islam (89% of population)

-Kyrgyzstan is a post-Soviet country of natural beauty and nomadic traditions.
 Most of the territory of present-day Kyrgyzstan was annexed by the Russian Empire in 1876.
-The Kyrgyz revolted against the Tsarist Empire in 1916.
+The Kyrgyz people revolted against the Tsarist Empire in 1916.
 It resulted in killing of almost one-sixth of the Kyrgyz population.
 Kyrgyzstan is the most liberal state in Central Asia, and its independence is marked by coups, most frequently referred as revolutions and inter-ethnic clashes.
 Nationwide demonstrations in the spring of 2005 resulted in the ouster of its first president Askar Akayev, who had fled to Russia.
 He was replaced by Kurmanbek Bakiyev, who manipulated the parliament to gain new powers for his presidency.
 In April 2010, protests in Bishkek led to the removal of Bakiyev from the office.
 He eventually sought an asylum in Belarus.
 His successor, Roza Otunbaeva, served as a head of interim government until Almazbek Atambayev was inaugurated in December 2011 following peaceful proceedings.
 During the unpredictable elections of 2017, Sooronbay Jeenbekov, the protege of Atambayev was elected as the president in 2017.
 This marked the second peaceful transfer of presidential power in independent Kyrgyzstan's history.
-According to reports by international observers, the elections were competitive, however cases of misuse of public resources, pressure on voters and voter buying were found.
-Several months after the 2010 coup, inter-ethnic clashes between Kyrgyz and Uzbek minority took place in the southern region of the country and took lives of around 400-1,000 people (74% Ethnic Uzbeks), 400,000 were displaced and 1,900 were injured.
+While neighboring countries’ presidents hold on to power for several decades, Kyrgyzstan witnessed yet another coup that was preceded by unfair parliamentary elections.
+Sooronbay Jeenbekov annulled elections results and resigned afterwards.
+Sadyr Japarov, often referred as self-proclaimed Prime minister, took over the political power and paves his way to secure his position.

 Domestic violence against women and girls remains a serious problem.
-Despite a new law passed in 2017 on the Prevention and Protection of Family Violence, the absence of services and the authorities inaction or hostility towards victims obstruct survivors' access to protection and justice.
-Police do not systematically enforce protection orders and few domestic violence complaints reach the courts.
+Despite a new law passed in 2017 on the Prevention and Protection of Family Violence, the absence of enforcement mechanisms and services limits survivors' access to protection and justice.
 Pressure to keep families together, stigma, economic dependence, and fear of reprisals by abusers hinder some women from seeking assistance.